ww11632/echoma/README.md

 - Warm, empathetic responses in English or Traditional Chinese
 - Rate limits: 3/min (anonymous), 10/min (authenticated)
 - Safety features: prompt injection controls, crisis detection, audit logging

+## 🔑 Password Management

+Echoma now supports user-defined encryption passwords for enhanced security.

+### Features

+- **Custom passwords** – Set your own encryption password (recommended for stronger security than wallet-only encryption)
+- **First-time setup** – Optional password setup dialog on first use (can be skipped)
+- **Password reset** – Change your password and automatically re-encrypt all data
+- **Session caching** – Password cached for 15 minutes to reduce repeated input
+- **Password hints** – Optional hints stored locally (plaintext) to help you remember
+- **Key versioning** – Automatic version tracking and migration support

+### How It Works

+1. **Initial Setup** (Optional)
+   - On first use, you'll be prompted to set an encryption password
+   - You can skip and set it later
+   - Password requirements: minimum 8 characters with letters and numbers/symbols

+2. **Password Reset**
+   - Enter your old password to verify
+   - Set a new password
+   - All local data is automatically re-encrypted with the new password

+3. **Data Migration**
+   - Automatic migration from v1 (wallet/user ID only) to v2 (with password)
+   - Backward compatible - old data can still be accessed
+   - Key version tracking prevents incompatibility issues

+### Security Notes

+⚠️ **Important:**
+- Your password is **never stored or uploaded** anywhere
+- If you forget your password, you **cannot** decrypt your data
+- Use a password manager or write down your password hint
+- Password only applies to local/MVP mode data (not Walrus-stored data)

 ## 🚧 Roadmap